VLM2Vec: Training Vision-Language Models for Massive Multimodal Embedding Tasks: Abstract

 \section{Abstract}

 Embedding models have been crucial in enabling various downstream tasks such as semantic similarity, information retrieval, and clustering.
 Recently, there has been a surge of interest in developing universal text embedding models that can generalize across tasks (e.g., MTEB).
-However, progress in learning universal multimodal embedding models has been relatively slow despite their importance.
-In this work, we aim to explore the potential for building universal embeddings capable of handling a wide range of downstream tasks.
-Our contributions are twofold: (1) MMEB (Massive Multimodal Embedding Benchmark), which covers 4 meta-tasks (i.e. classification, visual question answering, multimodal retrieval, and visual grounding) and 36 datasets, including 20 training and 16 evaluation datasets, and (2) \model (Vision-Language Model $\rightarrow$ Vector), a contrastive training framework that converts any state-of-the-art vision-language model into an embedding model via training on MMEB.
-Unlike previous models such as CLIP and BLIP, \model can process any combination of images and text to generate a fixed-dimensional vector based on task instructions.
-We build a series of \model models on Phi-3.5-V and evaluate them on MMEB's evaluation split.
-Our results show that \model achieves an absolute average improvement of 10\% to 20\% over existing multimodal embedding models on both in-distribution and out-of-distribution datasets in MMEB.
+However, progress in learning universal multimodal embedding models has been relatively slow despite its importance and practicality.
+In this work, we aim to explore the potential of building universal multimodal embeddings capable of handling a wide range of downstream tasks.
+Our contributions are two fold: (1) we propose MMEB (Massive Multimodal Embedding Benchmark), which covers 4 meta-tasks (i.e. classification, visual question answering, multimodal retrieval, and visual grounding) and 36 datasets, including 20 training datasets and 16 evaluation datasets covering both in-distribution and out-of-distribution tasks, and (2) \model (Vision-Language Model $\rightarrow$ Vector), a contrastive training framework that converts any vision-language model into an embedding model via contrastive training on MMEB.
+Unlike previous models such as CLIP or BLIP, which encodes text or images independently without any task instruction, \model can \textbf{process any combination of images and text} to generate a fixed-dimensional vector \textbf{based on the given task instructions}.
+We build a series of \model models on SoTA VLMs like Phi-3.5-V, LLaVA-1.6 and evaluate them on MMEB's evaluation split.
+With LoRA tuning, \model can achieve an improvement of 10\% to 20\% over existing multimodal embedding models on MMEB evaluation sets.
+We show that VLMs are secretly strong embedding models.